Health care and insurance

 - Fill in the claim form (preferably digitally but with a signature by hand)

-- Scan the claim form and the receipts and send them by email to Cecilia Nilsson at the International Office LTH who will sign and send it to the insurance company Kammarkollegiet.
-Email address firstname.lastname@example.org.
+- Scan the claim form and the receipts and submit them to Cecilia Nilsson at the International Office LTH who will sign and send it to the insurance company Kammarkollegiet.

-Kammarkollegiet will review and pay back the money within approximately one month (may vary depending on their work load).
+Kammarkollegiet will review and reimburse the money within approximately one-two month/s (depending on their work load).

 Please note that Lund University cannot determine if you are eligible for reimbursement by the insurance.
 It is always Kammarkollegiet that determines your eligibility.
 You should always try to file a claim form if you are unsure.
 Kammarkollegiet will base their evaluation on the information you state in the claim form.